-A qualified business is a corporation that is an owner of a qualified investment project or a significant capital investment project (as those terms are defined in GML section 959(w)).
+A qualified business is a corporation that is an owner of a qualified investment project or a significant capital investment project (as those terms are defined in GML sections 957(s) and 957(t)).

 A new business may elect to treat 50% of the unused EZ wage tax credit earned in the current tax year as an overpayment to be refunded or applied as an overpayment to the following year's tax.